 - One catchment, many solutions

-Incorporate increased flood mitigation within Elsternwick Park Nature Reserve.
+Plan to incorporate increased flood mitigation within Elsternwick Park precinct in conjunction with development of Elsternwick Park Nature Reserve.

 Seek opportunities to identify new or expanded physical works (including retarding basins) on public land across the catchment.